-Insert the extracted sources that belong to one-to-many associations in the running catalog.
+Insert the extracted sources that belong to one-to-many associations in the runningcatalog.

-Since for the one-to-many associations (i.e. one runcat source associated with multiple extracted sources) we cannot a priori decide which counterpart pair is the correct one, or whether all are correct (in the case of a higher-resolution image), all extracted sources are added as a new source to the running and they will replace the (old; lower resolution) runcat source of the association.
+Since for the one-to-many associations (i.e. one runcat source associated with multiple extracted sources) we cannot a priori decide which counterpart pair is the correct one, or whether all are correct (in the case of a higher-resolution image), all extracted sources are added as a new source to the runningcatalog, and they will replace the (old; lower resolution) runcat source of the association.

-As a consequence of this, the resolution of the running catalog is increasing over time.
+As a consequence of this, the resolution of the runningcatalog is increasing over time.

+'''

 tkp.db.associations.insert_1_to_many_runcat_flux()

+'''

-Insert the fluxes of the extracted sources that belong to a one-to-many association in the running catalog.
+Insert the fluxes of the extracted sources that belong to a one-to-many association in the runningcatalog.